leosartaj/PyCross/README.md

 # README

 Clone of famous game Tic Tac Toe, based on the principals of Monte Carlo Simulation.
-The game is based on python 2.7.
+This game is based on python 2.7.

 ## Downloading